Gray whale: Threats

-2019 has had a record number of gray whale strandings and deaths, with their being 122 strandings in United States waters and 214 in Canadian waters.
+2019 has had a record number of gray whale strandings and deaths, with 122 strandings in United States waters and 214 in Canadian waters.
 The cause of death in some specimens appears to be related to poor nutritional condition.
 It is hypothesized that some of these strandings are related to changes in prey abundance or quality in the Arctic feeding grounds, resulting in poor feeding.
 Some scientists suggest that the lack of sea ice has been preventing the fertilization of amphipods, a main source of food for gray whales, so that they have been hunting krill instead, which is far less nutritious.
 More research needs to be conducted to understand this issue.

 A recent study provides some evidence that solar activity is correlated to gray whale strandings.
 When there was a high prevalence of sunspots, gray whales were five times more likely to strand.
-A possible explanation for this phenomenon is that solar storms release a large amount of electromagnetic radiation, which disrupts earth's magnetic field and/or the whale's ability to analyze it.
+A possible explanation for this phenomenon is that solar storms release a large amount of electromagnetic radiation, which disrupts Earth's magnetic field and/or the whale's ability to analyze it.
 This may apply to the other species of cetaceans, such as sperm whales.
-However, there is not enough evidence to suggest that whales navigate through the use of magnetoreception (an organisms' ability to sense a magnetic field).
+However, there is not enough evidence to suggest that whales navigate through the use of magnetoreception (an organism's ability to sense a magnetic field).

 Orcas are "a prime predator of gray whale calves."
 Typically three to four orcas ram a calf from beneath in order to separate it from its mother, who defends it.
 Humpback whales have been observed defending gray whale calves from orcas.
 Orcas will often arrive in Monterey Bay to intercept gray whales during their northbound migration, targeting females migrating with newborn calves.
 They will separate the calf from the mother and hold the calf under water to drown it.
 The tactic of holding whales under water to drown them is certainly used by orcas on adult gray whales as well.
 It is roughly estimated that 33% of the gray whales born in a given year might be killed by predation.

 Captivity

 Because of their size and need to migrate, gray whales have rarely been held in captivity, and then only for brief periods of time.
 The first captive gray whale, who was captured in Scammon's Lagoon, Baja California in 1965, was named Gigi and died two months later from an infection.
 The second gray whale, who was captured in 1972 from the same lagoon, was named Gigi II and was released a year later after becoming too large for the facilities.
-The third gray whale, J.J., first beached herself in Marina del Rey, California where she was rushed to SeaWorld San Diego.
+The third gray whale, J.J., first beached herself in 1997 in Marina del Rey, California where she was rushed to SeaWorld San Diego.
 After 14 months, she was released because she also grew too large to be cared for in the existing facilities.
 At 19,200 lbs and 31 ft when she was released, J.J. was the largest marine mammal ever to be kept in captivity.